25 June 2020

 Losing Touch with the Community

-The questions of how does education affect health and how does technology affect student learning are critical to the modern community, and you can tell there’s an evident correlation between the use of the Internet and social media and the deterioration of mental health among the modern students.
-The truth is that online learning is more affordable than a classic mode of learning, but the problem here is that the students might experience much more pressure because they cannot communicate with people directly and feel alienated.
-For instance, an online student writing a research project would have more trouble getting in touch with the professor than the regular student.
+Online learning is more affordable than a traditional classroom-based earning, but the problem is that the students might experience much more pressure when left solo because the lack of social interaction will lead to feelings of alienation.
+For example, an online student writing a research project would have more trouble getting in touch with the professor than the regular student.
 This would subsequently impact the quality of writing and the grade, which is depressing to any learner.

 The topic of online student health is one of the most pressing these days, and thus almost any essay writer has already explored this topic through and through.
 Though there are some evident benefits to learning online, it is also necessary to admit that this mode of education might do harm to an average learner.
 Hopefully, in the future, the educational facilities will be able to find that balance between the two modes of learning to make it perfect for all.Follow TheCork.ie (The Online Newspaper for Cork, Ireland) on social media